biobakery/humann/readme.md

     ``$ humann2_databases --download uniref diamond $INSTALL_LOCATION``

+NOTE 1: If you are running on Mac OS, please provide the option "--update-glpk" to update glpk required by MinPath.
+This update is required on Mac OS but optional on Linux.
+Please note this option requires gcc and make.

-NOTE 1: If you do not have write permissions to '/usr/lib/', then add the option "--user" to the HUMAnN2 install command.
+NOTE 2: If you do not have write permissions to '/usr/lib/', then add the option "--user" to the HUMAnN2 install command.
 This will install the python package into subdirectories of '~/.local'.

 ## How to Run ##